11 Standard Software Development Models: Explained in Depth

 Pros of the Iterative model

-• It is easier to find flaws at the early stages; hence, it saves time
+• It is easier to find flaws in the early stages; hence, it saves time

 • More time is spent on productive designing and less on documenting